Loading NuWatt Energy...

 Because they own the system, they file IRS Form 3468 and claim the tax credit.
 On a $25,600 system, that is $7,680.

 Section 48 says the credit goes to the owner of the solar energy property.
 When you buy with cash, you are the owner and you need Section 25D (now expired).
-When you lease, the financing company is the owner and they use Section 48 (available until July 4, 2026).
+When you lease, the financing company is the owner and they use Section 48/48E (still active, with a July 4, 2026 begin-construction safe harbor for the longer timing pathway).
 This is not a loophole.
 It is the intended structure of the tax code.
 The third-party ownership model was specifically designed to make solar accessible to homeowners who cannot use tax credits directly.

 Here is a concrete example using a typical 8 kW residential system.
-The numbers speak for themselves.
+The 30% ITC is available on both pathways — the difference is the placed-in-service window.

 Solar installation takes 8-12 weeks from quote to construction start.
-Here is the realistic timeline and what you need to do at each stage.
+Here is the realistic timeline to begin construction on or before the safe harbor and keep the most flexible window open.

 Full installer capacity.
 2-4 week scheduling.
 Ample time for permitting and interconnection.